Lattie F. Coor

-Lattie Finch Coor Jr. (born September 26, 1936) is an American academic specialising in public policy and the past president of two universities.
-He was the 15th President of Arizona State University (1990–2002) and the 21st President of the University of Vermont (1976–1989).
+Lattie Finch Coor Jr. (September 26, 1936 – July 16, 2026) was an American academic specializing in public policy and the president of two universities.
+He was the 21st president of the University of Vermont (1976–1989) and 15th president of Arizona State University (1990–2002).

-Biography
+Early life and career

-Lattie Coor was born in Phoenix, Arizona, on September 26, 1936, the son of Lattie Finch Coor Sr. and Elnora (née Witten) Coor.
+Lattie Finch Coor Jr. was born in Phoenix, Arizona, on September 26, 1936, the son of Lattie Finch Coor Sr. and Elnora (née Witten) Coor.
 His father was a prominent local educator who was the teaching Principal of Avondale Elementary School in 1936 and later became the first Superintendent of the Avondale Elementary School District.

 Coor graduated from Northern Arizona University in 1958 with a BA in political science.
 He received his MA and PhD from Washington University in St. Louis where his 1964 doctoral dissertation was titled The Increasing Vulnerability of the American Governor.
 He remained at Washington University for the next ten years as a faculty member and eventually as its Vice Chancellor.
 He left in 1976 when he became the 21st President of the University of Vermont.
 He served in that capacity until 1989 and then moved to Arizona State University where he became its 15th President.
 He was an active member of the NCAA Presidents Commission during the battle for control of college sports.

-After his retirement from the presidency of ASU in 2002 he stayed on as Professor and Ernest W. McFarland Chair in Leadership and Public Policy in the university's School of Public Affairs.
-In 2002 he also co-founded a "do tank", Center for the Future of Arizona, and serves as chairman and Founding Director.
+After his retirement from the presidency of ASU in 2002, he stayed on as Professor and Ernest W. McFarland Chair in Leadership and Public Policy in the university's School of Public Affairs.
+In 2002 he also co-founded a "do tank", the Center for the Future of Arizona, and served as chairman and founding director.

-Personal life
+Personal life and death

 Coor married Dr. Ina Alexis Fitzhenry (deceased) in 1964.
-He has three children from his first marriage to Ina Fitzhenry-Coor.
+He had three children from his first marriage to Ina Fitzhenry-Coor.
 In 1994, he was re-married to Elva Wingfield.
 Coor has three grandchildren.

+Coor died on July 16, 2026, at the age of 89.